scienkologist/AR_DNAtoData_AKUH_2025/README.md

 ---
 ## Grouping

-### All the participants are carefully divided into 5 groups
+### All the participants are divided into 5 groups
      -Group A
       AIZU|| SZ AKU|| GZAKU|| MBICCBS
      -Group B